denalena/blog/content/posts/2023-02-16-hugo/index.md

 - Set GitHub Actions as the source for GitHub Pages in the repo settings
 - Add the Hugo workflow by GitHub Actions

 And you're done!
 Now you can use `hugo` to build the site, and if you commit and push the changes, the site gets updated.
+This includes editing blog posts in GitHub directly.
 Also, `hugo server` can be used to easily serve the content locally to get a feel for it.

 Note that your repo has to be public if you don't want to pay for using GitHub Pages.
 I still have to figure out some configuration and a nice theme, but this is a nice way to go forward.